Clocks have gone back and temperatures have dropped. Winter is here.

 The body's immune system fights off the infections in its own time.
 Yet, there are some things that one can do to speed up the process and "help" the body fight sickness.

-In August earlier this year, the National Institute for Health and Care Excellence (NICE) and Public Health England (PHE) issued guidance to treat coughs with honey instead of antibiotics.
+In August 2018, the National Institute for Health and Care Excellence (NICE) and Public Health England (PHE) issued guidance to treat coughs with honey instead of antibiotics.

 NICE and PHE found evidence from 3 randomised controlled trials, all of which looked at using honey in children and young people.